antriksh7/failurePredictor/README.md

 Data Visualization

-To enhance the understanding of the data, I created various graphs using the Matplotlib library.
+To enhance the understanding of the data, various graphs were created using the Matplotlib library.
 These visualizations help in comprehending the patterns and relationships within the data more clearly.
 Usage

     Clone the repository: